 Taint#

 The taint module is used for taint analysis and flow tracking.
-The module can be used to specify known start points and then propagate “infections” forward.
-Taint can also be used to specify infection endpoints and work backwards in time to identify origination points.
-The taint module has the ability to reverse the direction of the search system.
+The module can be used to specify known patient zero and then propagate “infections” forward.
+Taint can also start from a known infection endpoint and work backwards in time to identify origination points.
+To accomplish both tasks, the taint module has the ability to reverse the direction of the search system.
 For example, if taint is attempting to start with a known patient zero, it will force the search to start at the beginning of the time window and move forward in time.
 However, if taint is starting with a known infection and working backwards to find patient zero, it will force the search to start at the end of the time window and move backwards.

-Taint requires enumerated values to track tainted values from source to destination.
+Taint looks at enumerated values to track tainted values from source to destination.
 The source and destination arguments to taint can be any named enumerated value.
-When moving forward in time (starting with a patient zero) the taint module will look for the enumerated value specified by the source argument and extract its value.
-If the source value has been marked as tainted (either via a patient zero argument, or because of previous tainting) the destination value is then marked as tainted.
+When moving forward in time (starting with a patient zero, using the -pz flag) the taint module will look for the enumerated value specified by the source argument and extract its value.
+If the source value has been marked as tainted (either via a patient zero argument, or because of previous tainting) the destination value is then also marked as tainted.

 Taint tracking can also be performed in reverse, starting with some known infection point and working backwards in time using the -f flag.
-The relationship of source to destination arguments is still preserved (source infects destination), so the source and destination enumerated value names should be reversed when using -f vs -pz.
+The relationship of source to destination arguments is still preserved (source infects destination), so the source and destination enumerated value names should be reversed when using -f vs -pz, thus taint -f <value> dst src vs taint -pz <value> src dst.

 Gravwell presented research at the S4x18 conference in Miami which successfully tracked USB based infectors that hopped air gaps.